aces/Loris/docs/Routing.md

 being deprecated as a result.

-In the new architecture, modules should implement an endpoint which handles the ServerRequestInterface passed to it in a RESTful manor.
+In the new architecture, modules should implement an endpoint which handles the ServerRequestInterface passed to it in a RESTful manner.
 An example of how to do this is https://github.com/aces/Loris/pull/3977, which removes the "validateIDs.php" ajax script from the candidate_list module and replaces it with a validateIDs candidate_list/validateIDs